vincentleeuwen/python-cooking-with-objects/README.md

 verbose and sometimes inflexible.
 Therefore we will use the `pytest` testing framework which is the new `standard` for writing tests in Python.

+In a test first mentality we would have started with writing tests first :) In practice we find that a less dogmatic approach works best for us.
+Writing beautiful code is a craft not a procedure.
+Part of craftsmanship is guaranteeing the quality of what you make.
+How much confidence do you have in running your code in production?

 ## 1. Install the `pytest` testing framework.

 - Update your requirements.txt and add the following line to it: